stephanpoelwijk/scripts/README.md

     projects and hook up all the stuff
 -   `update-pat.sh`: Updates the github personal access token to the personal access token stored in `GITHUB_PAT`
+-   `generate-api.sh`: Generates a Typescript API file from an OpenApi spec

 ### Risky Scripts